SiantyX/WowProfessionLevelingTool/README.md

 # WowProfessionLevelingTool

-Do yu dislike the randomness of Wowhead profession guides?
+Do you dislike the randomness of Wowhead profession guides?
 Then this is the tool for you!

 This version is for World of Warcraft The Burning Crusade Classic.